canonical/operator/README.md

 # Snapshot

 Scenario comes with a cli tool called `snapshot`.
-Assuming you've pip-installed `ops-scenario`, you should be able to reach the entry point by typing `scenario snapshot` in a shell.
+Assuming you've pip-installed `ops-scenario`, you should be able to reach the entry point by typing `scenario snapshot` in a shell so long as the install dir is in your `PATH`.

-Snapshot's purpose is to gather the State data structure from a real, live charm running in some cloud your local juju client has access to.
+Snapshot's purpose is to gather the `State` data structure from a real, live charm running in some cloud your local juju client has access to.
 This is handy in case:

 - you want to write a test about the state the charm you're developing is currently in